 The Company recognizes an impairment charge when a decline in the fair value of its investments in debt securities results in the value of the investments being below the cost basis of such securities and when such decline is judged to be other-than-temporary.
 Factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
 For securities that are deemed other-than-temporarily impaired, the amount of impairment is recognized in financial income, net in the Consolidated Statements of Operations and is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income.
+ASU No. 2016-13, "Financial Instruments-Credit Losses (Topic 326)" will be effective for the Company's fiscal year beginning April 1, 2020.
+In accordance with ASC 326-30, AFS debt securities will be impaired if its fair value is below its amortized cost basis.
+Under the new guidance, the impairment model no longer allows consideration of the length of time during which the fair value has been less than its amortized cost when determine whether a credit loss exists.

-During the years ended March 31, 2019, 2018 and 2017, the Company did not own or sell any marketable securities previously impaired.
+During the years ended March 31, 2020, 2019 and 2018, the Company did not own or sell any marketable securities previously impaired.